Wei-Shao-Reg/GDR/README.md

 make
 ```

 ### How to Run the GDR Program
 ```
 1. Create a parameter file, see parameter/param.txt for an example and parameter/param_exp.txt for an explanation of the parameters.
 2. Run 2D GDR regression by executing: GDR2D param.txt
 3. Or run 3D GDR regression by executing: GDR3D param.txt
 ```

+### Test Your Code with Simulated 2D CT time series

+The "data" folder contains a simulated 2D CT time-series that consists of the 0EX, 20IN, 40IN, 60IN, 80IN, 100IN phases.
+We have given your the CT images, lung masks, and artifact masks, and a parameter file named "param2D.text".
+A duplication artifat was introduced in the 40IN CT.
+To remove this duplication artifact, you can run the 2D GDR regression by executing: GDR2D ../GDR/data/param2D.txt.
+The output of GDR regression in "../GDR/output/" includes "artifact-free" CT images, Jacobian images, displacement fields at all breathing phases.
+By comparing "../GDR/output/template_image_at_time_10.nii.gz" and "../GDR/data/40IN.nii.gz", you can see how the duplication artifact has been removed by the GDR regression.

 ### Contact Informaiton
 If you have any trouble installing or running the GDR code, you can contact Wei Shao via weishao@stanford.edu.